webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 * `Misc-Security-AllowToogleSip` to True
 * `Misc-Security-SecureBootModel` to Disabled
   * OpenCore 0.7.2 now defaults to `x86legacy` which only loads on macOS Big Sur and up.
+  * Refer to the [SecureBootModel section](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) for more detail on proper configuration.
-  * Also adjusted `UEFI-APFS-MinDate` and `UEFI-APFS-MinVersion` to `-1` for APFS support on lower macOS versions.
+* `UEFI-APFS-MinDate` and `UEFI-APFS-MinVersion` to `-1` for APFS support on lower macOS versions.
-  * Refer to the [SecureBootModel section](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) for more detail.
+  * Refer to [OcApfsLib](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h) to adjust these to proper value.

 ## Updated required SSDTs (2021.07.07)
 * Reverted required SSDTs to the ones by khronokernel since was getting boot errors with BIOS 3405.